 Training is no different to any other discipline.
 You don’t become an expert at public speaking by first booking the Usher Hall.
 Start by practising speaking to just yourself, then one person you know and trust, then a small group, then strangers etc. You don’t master juggling by picking up 6 balls to begin with.
 You start learning to throw one in a perfect arc.

-There are different types of fitness (more on that later), and for reasons that will also be explained later, my recommendation is to focus predominantly on strength training – especially if this unfamiliar territory.
+There are different types of fitness (more on that later), and for reasons that will also be explained later, my recommendation is to focus predominantly on strength training – especially if this is unfamiliar territory.
 When you begin this, begin with light weights which you find trivial.
 Establishing the routine and good technique is the most important thing in the beginning, not trying to lift at your limit.

 The training (structured exercise) which was introduced in the previous post will produce the rules of how you progress from one session to the next, and the measurements you make will help you establish if you are ready to progress.
 This combination of training and measuring is implicitly finding a healthy level of stress.
 An amount of stress that you not only cope with, but thrive from.